 In 1994, the Drought Relief Payment was introduced to provide welfare support to farmers experiencing a temporary loss of income and it was replaced by the Exceptional Circumstances Relief Payment in 1997.
 The Drought Relief Payment was paid under the Farm Household Support Act 1992 to eligible farmers in areas declared to be in Exceptional Circumstances drought.
 Payments were made at the level of the JobSearch Allowance (the unemployment benefit).
 Farm assets were excluded from the assessment of applications for Drought Relief Payment, although a test on off-farm assets applied.
 In recognition that the difficulties of the drought would not cease immediately with the first rains, the Drought Relief Payment was to be available for six months after the Exceptional Circumstances declaration was lifted.
-In 1997, the Exceptional Circumstances Relief Payments are designed to provide targeted 'last resort' income support to farm families in Exceptional Circumstances Relief Payment help to ensure that long-term viable farm families will not be forced to leave the land due to short-term adverse events that are beyond their ability to manage.
+In 1997, the Exceptional Circumstances Relief Payment was introduced as income support to replace the Drought Relief Payments.
+Exceptional Circumstances Relief Payments are designed to provide targeted 'last resort' income support to farm families in Exceptional Circumstances declared areas who are experiencing difficulties meeting basic living expense.
+Exceptional Circumstances Relief Payment help to ensure that long-term viable farm families will not be forced to leave the land due to short-term adverse events that are beyond their ability to manage.
 Exceptional Circumstances Relief Payments provide income support for the duration of an Exceptional Circumstances declaration (usually for up to two years).
 Exceptional Circumstances Relief Payment is paid to eligible farmers at the rate equivalent to the Newstart (welfare safety net payment) Allowance and is subject to an income and assets tests (except for certain farm assets which are excluded) and is reviewed every six months.
 While originally included as budgetary expenditure under the Agriculture Advancing Australia package, Exceptional Circumstances Relief Payments are no longer part of the Agriculture Advancing Australia package.